-The Commission's website will provide a means for website visitors to provide comments to Commission staff.
+The Commission's website will provide a means for website visitors to provide comments to Commission staff, in addition to providing notification and access.
 Plan and program specific portions of the website will be established to receive comments regarding specific plans and programs, and a means will also be provided for visitors to submit comments pertaining to any Commission-related issue.